SalFormer360: a transformer-based saliency estimation model for 360-degree videos: Introduction

 One effective way to address the transmission challenges of 360-degree videos is to implement a user-centered streaming paradigm.
 To this aim, human attention mechanisms have been studied to design saliency estimation methods.
 These algorithms compute 2D probability maps which highlight the regions inside a 360-degree scene most likely to draw users attention~\cite{BATTISTI2018}.
 These maps can then be used to transmit the salient regions at higher quality while encoding at lower quality (or discarding) less relevant areas~\cite{Alice2024}.

 Another possibility to reduce the transmission burden of 360-degree content considers the limitations of the human visual system, reflected by the \acp{HMD}.
 Indeed, despite the availability of 360-degree content, users only see a portion of the frame at a time, which constitutes about 20\% of the entire content~\cite{Nguyen2023}; the visible portion of a scene is commonly referred to as viewport.
-Based on this, saliency estimation and other cues, such as user previous head orientations and, in some cases, motion information, can be combined to predict the future viewports spanned by the users\cite{Rondón2022,Fan2020,Peng2023,Wang2022,Wang2024,Zhang2025,Setayesh_2024}.
 Viewport prediction can be integrated into streaming pipelines by delivering the predicted viewport in high quality, while downsampling or omitting peripheral regions.
-Compared to using head orientation alone, the integration of saliency maps enhances the accuracy of viewport prediction, enabling reliable forecasts over longer horizons (\textit{e.g.}, up to 5 seconds) as shown in~\cite{Rondón2022}.
-These observations highlight that accurate saliency estimation can foster efficient and effective streaming of 360-degree videos.
+Based on this, different approaches have been proposed for predicting users' future viewport or fixation points.
+Specifically, past head and eye movements have been often employed as input and the integration of saliency information has shown to significantly contribute to the prediction~\cite{Rondón2022,Fan2020,Peng2023,Wang2022,Wang2024,Zhang2025,Setayesh_2024}.
+Indeed, compared to using head orientation alone, the integration of saliency maps enhances the accuracy of viewport prediction, enabling reliable forecasts over longer horizons (\textit{e.g.}, up to 5 seconds) as shown in~\cite{Rondón2022}.
+These observations highlight that the proposed approach can be integrated in the transmission workflow for fostering efficient and effective streaming of 360-degree videos.

 Saliency estimation has been extensively studied in the context of 2D images and videos, where it plays a crucial role in applications such as object detection and video compression.
-With the rapid growth of immersive media, research in this area has now expanded towards 360-degree content.
+With the rapid diffusion of immersive media, research in this area has now expanded towards 360-degree content.
 This shift presents new challenges due to the spherical geometry, larger field of view, and diverse viewing behaviors of users.

-Our approach (summarized in Fig. \ref{fig:graphabs}) is motivated by the observation that segmentation models are trained to detect and isolate objects within a scene, and saliency models tend to highlight regions of interest that often correlate strongly with those objects.
+Our approach (summarized in Figure~\ref{fig:graphabs}) is motivated by the observation that segmentation models are trained to detect and isolate objects within a scene, and saliency models tend to highlight regions of interest that often correlate strongly with those objects.
 We leverage this relationship by adopting the transformer-based, 2D segmentation encoder Segformer~\cite{Enze_2021} for our saliency estimation task.
 We feed 360-degree video frames into the Segformer encoder and exploit a custom decoder and viewing bias to generate the saliency maps.

 Our contributions can be summarized as follows:

 \begin{itemize} \item We introduce SalFormer360, a novel transformer-based model for saliency estimation.
 Building on the SegFormer backbone originally developed for 2D segmentation tasks, we fine-tune the encoder and design a custom decoder before training the whole model on 360-degree video datasets to produce high-quality saliency maps.